 The MIT Media Lab was founded by MIT Professor Nicholas Negroponte and the late Jerome Wiesner (former science advisor to president John F. Kennedy and former president of MIT), who foresaw the coming convergence of computing, publishing, and broadcast, fueled by changes in the communications industry.
 As this convergence accelerated, it spurred interconnected developments in the unusual range of disciplines that the Lab brought together, including cognition, electronic music, graphic design, video, and holography, as well as work in computation and human-machine interfaces.
 True to the vision of its founders, today's Media Lab continues to focus on the study, invention, and creative use of digital technologies to enhance the ways that people think, express, and communicate ideas, and explore new scientific frontiers.
 For information on current research activities at the Lab, please see the Research section.

 The MIT Media Lab is an academic, research laboratory, and does not offer tours to the general public.
 Rotating exhibits in the ground-floor lobby of the new Media Lab building are open to the public.
-Employees of Media Lab member companies who wish to arrange a visit should contact their Media Lab liaison.

 Due to the high volume of requests, we are unable to reply to all inquiries regarding individual collaborations with Media Lab research staff.